vanesa/kid-o/README.md

 1. You'll need your own API keys for Twilio!
 2. Install Postgres
   > For Mac users, you can install Postgres.app and PSequel for creating connecting to postgres superuser, create database user & password and actual database through a GUI interface.
 Here is a medium post in how you can create a [user and database through command line](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)

-    1. Create a Postgres user kido with password kido.
-	2. Create a Postgres database kido with owner kido.

 3. Fork [github project](https://github.com/vanesa/kid-o)
     > Run the following commands
-    1. `git clone git@github.com:<GITHUB USERNAME>/kid-o.git`
+    1. `git clone git@github.com:vanesa/kid-o.git && cd kid-o`
-    1. `cd kid-o`
     2. ``virtualenv --no-site-packages -p `which python3` venv``
     3. `source ./venv/bin/activate`
     4. `pip install -r requirements-frozen.txt`
     5. `python setup_database.py`
-    5. `npm install -g less`
+    6. `npm install -g less`
-    5. `bash ./run.sh`
+    7. `bash ./run.sh`
-    6. Go to http://localhost:5000 in your browser to use the app
+    8. Go to http://localhost:5000 in your browser to use the app

+4. Make sure tests pass
+    > Run the following commands
+    1. `pip install -r requirements-test.txt`
+    2. `pytest`